-Public Policy Intern - New York, NY
+Public Policy and Advocacy Intern - New York, NY

-Fall 2013 Internship Program: September – December 2013
+2016 Internship Program: September 2016 – May 2017

 - Application deadline: August 11, 2016

 The Drug Policy Alliance is an Equal Opportunity Employer.
 Women, people of color, and people with disabilities are encouraged to apply.
 We are particularly interested in hiring those who have been adversely affected by the war on drugs.